andyyu2004/sumaria/deliverables/d3/README.final.md

  * What affect does it have on the development and use of your codebase?
  * Why did you or your partner make this choice?

+* We decided to apply an MIT License to the codebase.
+  * It is a permissive software license which means that:
+    * Other developpers or users are free to relicense the codebase under another name
+    * It can be used with other codebases that may have more restrictive licenses (Ones that are proprietary or permissive as well).
+    * The only requirement being that a copy of the license terms be included with with the codebase.
+  * We felt that this licence was was appropriate, since currently the project is only an MVP, and our partner has plans for it to continue to develop and grow.
+This means that it may be integrated with other codebases, and be modified which is what the license allows for.
+Furthermore our partner would like this project be used for commercial purposes, which the license also permits.